-Pursuant to the Act of 16 February 2007 No. 9 relating to ship safety and security (Ship Safety and Security Act) section 11, "a ship shall be so operated and maintained that it according to its purpose and trade area provides for satisfactory safety concerning life, health, property and the environment."
-Furthermore, the Ship Safety and Security Act section 22 requires that "[t]he work on board shall be arranged and carried out so as to safeguard life, health and working environment.
+Pursuant to the Act of 16 February 2007 No. 9 relating to ship safety and security (Ship Safety and Security Act) section 11, "[a] ship shall be so operated and maintained that it according to its purpose and trade area provides for satisfactory safety concerning life, health, property and the environment".
+Furthermore, it is stipulated in the Ship Safety and Security Act section 22 that "[t]he work on board shall be arranged and carried out so as to safeguard life, health and working environment.
 In the arrangement of work, due regard shall be paid to the individual person's qualifications to undertake the work in a safe and proper manner."